mjskier/infermedica/README.md

 access = YAML.load(File.read('.config.yaml'))
 api = Infermedica::Api.new(access)
 ```

 ## Examples

 The **examples** directory has some examples to get you started.
 They all assume that you have a **config.yaml**
 in the same directory.
 Just create one with your own **api_id** and **api_key** and you should be able to just invoke
 ruby on each example.

+## Legal

+The Infermedica REST API is copyrighted by [Infermedica](http://infermedica.com).

+The Ruby code itself is released under the [MIT](https://opensource.org/licenses/MIT) license.